abbygraves/9-generate-readme/README.md

   <br/>

   ## **Usage**
-  Runthe application in your command-line by typing "node index" and pressing enter, answer the questions/prompts, and the generated `README.md` file will appear in the root of your folder
+  Run the application in your command-line by typing "node index" and pressing enter, answer the questions/prompts, and the generated `README.md` file will appear in the root of your folder

   <br/>